-You can visualize your business processes using mapping tools such as a flowchart or a Gantt chart, which will show you the sequence of tasks, the critical path, how they connect and their dependencies.
+You can visualize your business processes using mapping tools such as a flowchart or a Gantt chart.
+This will show you the sequence of tasks, the critical path, how they connect and their dependencies.

-Process optimization, therefore, is the concept of optimizing a process as we outlined above.
+Process optimization is the concept of optimizing a process as we outlined above.
 It’s a critical element of business process management along with process mapping and process modeling.

 The goal of business process optimization is to reduce risks, streamline daily operations, improve worker output, increase efficiency, utilize resources more effectively and improve quality assurance.

 It’s also important to understand how each business process interacts with one another in an organization to break down the barriers between silos and increase process collaboration.
-Once these details are considered, only then can you make fully-informed decisions around projects.
+Once these details are considered, only then can you make fully-informed project decisions.

 Process Optimization Examples

 Let’s go through some process optimization examples from different industries to better understand how business process optimization can help your business or project.